NazimAshman/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
 (Use the 8 items above and add a couple of your own.)

-ls:  lists files and folders in a directory
+ls:  lists files and folders in a directory.
-cd: change directory
+cd: change directory.
-cd ..: move directory up one step
+cd ..: move directory up one step.
-pwd: prints working directory
+pwd: prints working directory.
-mkdir: make directory
+mkdir: make directory.
-rmdir: deleted an empty directory
+rmdir: deleted an empty directory.
-touch: creates new file
+touch: creates new file.
-cp: copies files or directories
+cp: copies files or directories.
-mv: moving a file from one directory to another, can also be used to rename files
+mv: moving a file from one directory to another, can also be used to rename files.
-rm: deletes files and directories (-r deletes the children too)
+rm: deletes files and directories (-r deletes the children too).
-Tab: autocomplete
+Tab: autocomplete.
-cat: outputs the contents of a file to the terminal
+cat: outputs the contents of a file to the terminal.
-> : replace
+> : replace.
->> : append
+>> : append.
-wc : outputs number of lines, words and characters in a file. sort : sorts standard input alphabetically uniq : filters out adjacent duplicant lines grep : global regular expression print
+wc : outputs number of lines, words and characters in a file.
+sort : sorts standard input alphabetically.
+uniq : filters out adjacent duplicant lines.
+grep : global regular expression print.
 sed: stream editor, similar to find and replace.
 Example: sed 's/snow/rain/' forests.txt .
-This seacrehs forest.txt for snow and replaces it with rain. nano : command line text editor alias : let's you store shortcuts
+This seacrehs forest.txt for snow and replaces it with rain.
+nano : command line text editor.
+alias : let's you store shortcuts.

 ---